MicrosoftDocs/power-automate-docs/articles/getting-started.md

 Welcome!
 Microsoft Flow is a product to help you set up automated workflows between your favorite apps and services to synchronize files, get notifications, collect data, and more.

-The first step is to [sign up](sign-up-sign-in.md), or, if you already have an account with Microsoft you can directly [sign in](https://flow.microsoft.com/signin) on your tablet, your desktop computer, or even your phone.
+The first step is to [sign up](sign-up-sign-in.md), or, if you already have an account with Microsof, you can directly [sign in](https://flow.microsoft.com/signin) on your tablet, your desktop computer, or even your phone.

 ## Check out the home page ##
 [On the home page](https://flow.microsoft.com) for Microsoft Flow, you can [explore a diverse set of templates](https://flow.microsoft.com/templates) and read about some key features for Microsoft Flow.
 You can get a quick sense of what's possible and how Microsoft Flow could help your business and your life.